wiraphat/uploadcolumn/README.md

-Add PR Summary step to Ultralytics Actions (#7675)
+Add https://youtu.be/YDXKa1EljmU and https://youtu.be/5BO0Il_YYAg to Docs (#8958)